The Clear Edge

 Fail indicators:

-Track daily hours on each 3% Lever activity.
-Friday's calculation shows the percentage.
-If below 60%, audit where time leaked.
-Cut noise activities immediately.
-Protect 3% Lever blocks on the calendar like client commitments.
+How to pass: track daily hours on each 3% Lever activity, then calculate on Friday what percentage of your total time went to 3% Levers.
+If it is below 60%, audit where time leaked and cut noise activities immediately, then protect 3% Lever blocks on your calendar like client commitments.

 Week 12: Revenue Increased from 3% Concentration